sassoftware/sas-container-recipes/README.md

 You can use addons found in the [`addons/` directory](https://github.com/sassoftware/sas-container-recipes/tree/master/addons) to enhance the base SAS Viya image with SAS/ACCESS, LDAP configuration, and more.
-For each addon that will be included with the build, review the readme associated with the addon for important information and any possible prerequisite requirements.
+For each addon that will be included with the build, review the [Appendix](https://github.com/sassoftware/sas-container-recipes/wiki/Appendix:-Under-the-Hood#addons) for important information and any possible prerequisite requirements.

 ### Run the Container